MinnowBoard-org/website/REDIRECT.md

 }
 ```

 The path to match against should be the absolute path, and **should not**
 include the domain name.
-It is not case sensitive.
-The target path **should** include the FQDN so
+The target path **should** include the FQDN so that
-that pages loading from wiki.minnowboard.org will redirect to minnowboard.org.
+pages loading from wiki.minnowboard.org will redirect to minnowboard.org.

+After all paths have been checked, if the target hostname is
+wiki.minnowboard.org, it is redirected to https://minnowboard.org/.

 Make sure you adhere to the JSON syntax.
-You can use the [online JSON linter](http://jsonlint.com/)
+You can use the [online JSON
-to verify the JSON is valid; if it isn't, no redirects will be supported.
+linter](http://jsonlint.com/) to verify the JSON is valid; if it isn't, no
+redirects will be supported (the redirects file will fail to load, so none
+of them will be active.)